 Students will receive instruction in engines, hydraulics, electrical, electronic and powertrain systems, among other topics.
-Coursework may include transportation systems theory, braking system, climate control, design parameters, drivetrains, electrical/electronic systems, engine repair, engine performance, environmental regulations, materials, product finish, safety, steering/suspension, transmission/transaxles, and sustainable transportation, depending on the program major area chosen.
+Coursework may include transportation systems theory, braking system, climate control, design parameters, drivetrains, electrical/electronic systems, engine repair, engine performance, environmental regulations, materials, product finish, safety, steering/suspension, transmission/transaxles and sustainable transportation, depending on the program major area chosen.

-Work-based learning (formerly Co-op) opportunities are available.
+Work-Based Learning opportunities are available.

-Interested applicants for any of our limited enrollment programs should contact Paige Kearns at [email protected].
+Interested applicants for any of our limited enrollment programs should email Paige Kearns at [email protected].

-ADMISSIONS: All HEATT programs have limited enrollment.
+Admission: All HEATT programs have limited enrollment.
 Students can enter programs in the fall or spring semester, as follows:

-- Complete the Application for Admission to Wake Tech online and follow application instructions, including requesting your high school and (if applicable) college transcripts and indicating the code or codes for your major on the application.
+- Complete the Application for Admission to Wake Tech online and follow application instructions, including requesting your high school and, if applicable, college transcripts and indicating the code or codes for your major on the application.

-- Schedule to take the RISE Placement Test (see if you are Exempt).
+- Schedule to take any placement tests (see if you are exempt)

-- Meet with an advisor to review your placement test scores.
+- Meet with an advisor to review your placement test scores

-- Meet with the HEATT department head to verify program codes and selected pathway.
+- Meet with the HEATT Department head to verify program codes and selected pathway.